joseriveramorales/FindItTakeHome/README.md

 # FindIT Homepage Replication

-A pixel-perfect replication of the [finditpr.com](https://finditpr.com) homepage built with Next.js, shadcn/ui, and Tailwind CSS.
+A replication of the [finditpr.com](https://finditpr.com) homepage built with Next.js, shadcn/ui, and Tailwind CSS.

 ## Live Demo